 The Archive is part of the free zone at the Museum.
 The public is encouraged to visit, peruse shelves, and ask questions of Archive staff and volunteers.

-An appointment is not required to visit the Archive, but we recommend contacting us in advance for specific research requests or materials.
+We recommend contacting us in advance for specific research requests or materials.
 We do need at least 2 days of lead time to retrieve collections that are stored off-site.

 We do have several volunteers who help with many aspects of archival work, from scanning photos to data entry to indexing magazines, and much more!
 See our Volunteer page to view current openings for volunteers in the Archive.